Dong-yunkwak/CNUfof_utils/README.md

 # CNUfof_utils
-This is a Friends of Friends algorithm that make galaxy group finding.
+This is a Friends of Friends algorithm that makes galaxy group finding.
 It is made by multiprocessing package "RAY"

 ## Welcome to using Parallelizing Friends Of Friends.
 I'm an undergraduate at the Exo-galaxy Lab in Chungnam National University.